FleekHQ/fleek-blog/content/posts/fleek-network-managing-the-key-store.md

 Some advanced use-cases might require to deal with the host and port number binding, depending on the service provider needs and customisation.
 We'll keep things simple and assume the default settings!

-In this guide, we are interesting in the `network_config` section settings for the `keystore_path` which defaults to `/root/.ursa/keystore`.
+In this guide, we are interested in the `network_config` section settings for the `keystore_path` which defaults to `/root/.ursa/keystore`.

 💡 The identity is a text description for the keystore and at time of writing we have not yet implemented multiple identity management via the CLI.
 Thereupon, the identity value serves to find the filename match in the `keystore_path`.
 This might change as we progress with development.
 Check the [Identity selection](#identity-selection) to learn more about it!

 ### Identity selection

-Multiple identity management is yet to be implemented but in any case, some users might find trivial to keep multiple identities and switch between them referencing them by name.
+Multiple identity management is yet to be implemented but in any case, some users might find it trivial to keep multiple identities and switch between them referencing them by name.

 Let's suppose that we've recently moved to a new server setup and copied our previous server keystore as `old-server-keystore.pem` and renamed the `$HOME/.ursa/keystore/default.pem` to `new-server-keystore.pem`.